 Avoid smoking for as long as possible following surgery.
-We strongly recommend one full week.
+The use of tobacco products slows down the healing process and may lead to developing other complications.
+We strongly recommend avoiding tobacco products for one full week.

 Other instructions specific to you: